Dhruval360/Sorting-Algorithms/README.md

 ## Files
 1. *Sort.h* contains the function prototypes
 2. *Sort.c* contains the function definitions
-3. *Driver.c* contains the main funciton that is used to benchmark the aforementioned sorting algorithms
+3. *Driver.c* contains the main function that is used to benchmark the aforementioned sorting algorithms
 4. *Run.sh* is a shell script used to compile and run the benchmark as well as plot a graph of the observations
-5. *Plot.py* is python script that graphs the observations using **matplotib.pyplot** and **numpy**
+5. *Plot.py* is a python script that graphs the observations using **matplotib.pyplot** and **numpy**

 ## Output Directory Structure
 The Analytics Folder contains the output graphs as well as four subfolders (one for each sorting algorithm).
 These folders inturn have two more subfolders: